COVID: Germany sputters on vaccine mandate | DW | 17.01.2022

 While Scholz vowed "strong leadership" when it came to crafting pandemic policy, the opposition now points out that leadership is exactly what is lacking in the attempts to introduce compulsory vaccination.

-The measure passed without much opposition — save fromthe far-right populist Alternative for Germany (AfD) and a few center-right Christian Democrats (CDU) who thought the new government was acting too hastily.
+The measure passed without much opposition — save for from the far-right Alternative for Germany (AfD) and a few center-right Christian Democrats (CDU) who thought the new government was acting too hastily.

 Now, the discussion has turned to whether Germany should adopt a universal vaccine mandate for all eligible residents, such as neighboring Austria has introduced, or for people over a certain age and with certain underlying medical conditions, like in Italy.